‘World’s Sexiest DJ’ Nata Lee Exposes Sheer Panties With Her Legs Open & Fans Can’t Take It

 Comments also came in emoji form, with fans appearing to opt for fire and alien emoji.
 Responses were also left in various languages – Nata Lee appears to have a significant Russian fanbase.
 This may have something to do with the star herself mentioning the city of Moscow in her bio, although she no longer appears to live in the country.

-Today’s post did offer a geo-tag, though.
-Nata Lee was in Paris, France, with the same geo-tag used in a recent update showing the star rocking a sexy black dress near a balcony.
-As to where Nata Lee updates her Instagram from, it seems to be a global deal.
-The star’s geo-tags have included Thailand recently, with an update even seeing the star post from a grocery store as she rocked a sexy white bra and tiny booty-flaunting panties.
+Nata Lee tagged the photo in Paris, France.
+The same geotag was used in a recent update showing the star rocking a sexy black dress near a balcony.
+Nata Lee seems to update her Instagram feed from all around the world.
+The star’s geotags have included Thailand recently, with an update even seeing the star post from a grocery store as she rocked a sexy white bra and tiny booty-flaunting panties.

 Fans wishing to see more of Nata Lee should follow her Instagram.